cee-r/stack-slots/README.md

 # stack-slots

-Fun project generator.
+Sprinkling RNG on my projects.
 Spin the reels to generate a random frontend stack combination.

 ## Reels